Wayne Corporation: 1837–1900

-The ultimate beginning of Wayne Corporation traces back to 1837 in Dublin, Indiana, as the Witt family set up a foundry.
+The beginning of Wayne Corporation traces back to 1837 in Dublin, Indiana, as the Witt family set up a foundry.
 Alongside the initial manufacturing of stoves, the foundry expanded its manufacturing to farm implements.
 Through the 1840s and 1850s, the foundry would undergo several changes of ownership.
 In 1868, the company produced its first vehicle, a horse-drawn utility wagon derived from the then-popular Conestoga wagon.

 The 1870s saw two major events that would change the company forever.
 In 1871, Wayne Agricultural Company was founded out of a reorganization of the foundry ownership (deriving its name from Wayne County, Indiana).
 In 1875, Wayne Agricultural relocated its operations to Richmond, Indiana.

-In the late 1880s, Wayne Agricultural fell into receivership and was nearly closed; in 1888, the company was reorganized as Wayne Works.
-In 1902, Wayne Works was forced to rebuild after a fire destroyed the factory.
+In the late 1880s, Wayne Agricultural fell into receivership and was nearly closed.
+In 1888, the company was reorganized as Wayne Works.

 Kid hacks

-Following the closure of Wayne Agricultural in 1888, Wayne Works began focusing its product range from farm implements towards horse-drawn vehicles, including wagons and carriages.
+Following the closure of Wayne Agricultural in 1888, Wayne Works began focusing its product range on horse-drawn vehicles, including wagons and carriages.
 In 1892, Wayne Works was commissioned by an Ohio school district to build a wagon designed for student transport.
 Its "School Car" featured perimeter seating with wooden bench seats.
-Other wagons at the time adapted for transporting students were referred to as "school hacks,","school trucks," or "kid hacks."
+Other wagons at the time adapted for transporting students were referred to as "school hacks","school trucks," or "kid hacks."

 1900–1930: From wagons to buses

 A 1922 Ford Model T kid hack/bus (body manufacturer unknown).
 By combining the kid hack wagon body with an automotive chassis, Wayne Works helped create the school bus in its earliest form.

 In 1902, Wayne Works was forced to completely rebuild after a fire destroyed the factory.
 Moving away from farm implements, the company began a transition towards the manufacturing of automobile bodies.
 In addition, the company began production of complete automobiles, with the Richmond built between 1901 and 1917.
-The Wayne County Historical Museum in Richmond, Indiana has a rare 1907 "Richmond" on display, along with horse-drawn "kid hack" also manufactured by the Wayne Works.

 In 1922, Wayne introduced the Touring Home, a recreational vehicle derived from its bus body.
-By 1927, Wayne introduced the use of steel for its external body panels (combined with a wood internal frame).
+By 1927, Wayne introduced the use of steel for its external body panels combined with a wood internal frame.